playframework/play-generated-docs/manual/scalaGuide/main/http/ScalaSessionFlash.md

   session.get("connected").map { user =>
     Ok("Hello " + user)
   }.getOrElse {
-    Unauthaurized("Oops, you are not connected")
+    Unauthorized("Oops, you are not connected")
   }
 }
 ```